betteridiot/joss_reviews/cstag/joss_review.md

     * :triangular_flag_on_post: Warning from `pysam` when dealing with STDIN regarding missing index file.
     * Given that this warning will always occur when creating a file from STDIN, it may be good to provide either explicit notice to end-users what the error means (i.e., there is no index file for the newly created file from STDIN), provide a parameter to suppress the warning, or just have the code fully [workaround](https://github.com/pysam-developers/pysam/issues/939#issuecomment-669016051) the error.

+---
+# Final notes
+* As of this writing (20231120), the build for `cstag` appears to be failing for all [macOS builds](https://github.com/akikuno/cstag/actions/runs/6924735500).
+* `cstag-cli` does not appear to have its own build environment and is just reporting `cstag's failing build.